kforkaran/Private-VPN/README.md

 ![getIp result](./images/ip.png)

 **This will be your ip address.
 Copy this Ip Adress and setup VPN on your device and use this Ip address as gateway.
-Username and Password will be what use used in the pptp.json file while replacing the parameters.**
+Username and Password will be what use used in the pptp.json file while replacing the parameter value.**
 **<br>Default Username: user1234 and Password: pass1234**

 - To delete the server run `delete.sh`